Transcript: NPR's Interview With China's Ambassador To The U.S.

 Steve Inskeep: In what way has Communist rule in China the past 70 years been a success?

 Cui Tiankai: I think you have to look at the Chinese history.
 Of course we have a much longer history than the United States.
 You have to look at 5,000 years of Chinese civilization.
-But that is the, I think, of the cultural DNA of today's China.
+But that is the, I think, the cultural DNA of today's China.
 You have to have some understanding of this in order to understand today's China.

 Ancient civilization was powerful for many, many, many millennia.

-You see all the teachings of values by Confucius or by other very wise men in the past that they are in the DNA of the Chinese nation.
+You see all the teachings, the values by Confucius, by other very wise men in the past; they are in the DNA of the Chinese nation.
 You have to understand this.
-But of course you should also have a close look at what happened in the last two centuries also since the Opium War in 1840.
+But of course you should also have a close look at what happened in the last two centuries or so since the Opium War in 1840.
 You see a very proud ancient civilization was invaded, exploited, oppressed by foreign powers.
 This has left a very deep impact on the mindset of the Chinese nation.
-So for over 100 years, generation after generation of the Chinese try their best to modernize the country, to revitalize, rejuvenate an ancient civilization.
+So for over 100 years, generation after generation of Chinese try their best to modernize the country, to revitalize, rejuvenate an ancient civilization.
 Try to have an ancient civilization modernize while still keeping some of its essential elements, keeping its own tradition.
-I think of the, the founding of the Communist Party was just against this background and throughout — you see, in about two years' time it will be commemorating the one hundredth anniversary of the founding of the Communist Party.
+I think of the, the founding of the Communist Party was just against this background and throughout — you see, in about two years' time we will be commemorating the one hundredth anniversary of the founding of the Communist Party.

 This party was born in China.
-It grew out of the Chinese soil.
+It grew out of Chinese soil.
 Of course we learn a lot of things.
 We sort of imported Marxism, but we always say we are doing something with Chinese characteristics.
 It means the Chinese culture, Chinese tradition is always there.
 So the Communist Party in China is very different from the Communist Party of the former Soviet Union or maybe in some other countries.
 It is very Chinese.
 Of course it is a Communist Party.
 But I think in the history of mankind people are always striving for better life, equality, freedom or these good things, and people may follow a different path, may have different ways of achieving the goals, and maybe some people believe in this ideology or philosophy.
 Others believe in others.
 I think that people could try.
-People of all countries in the world could try to cut, explore their own ways of running their country, achieving modernization, economic development, freedom for the people and build their country strong, prosperous.
+People of all countries in the world, they could try, they could explore their own ways of running their country, achieving modernization, economic development, freedom for the people and build their country strong, prosperous.

 Unfortunately, some of the countries have not succeeded.
 Others are more successful.
 As for China, I think we have had our own setbacks over the years.
 The Cultural Revolution is one of them.
 But generally speaking, on the whole, we have gradually found a system, a path for China's development that works for China and that has worked quite well.
-I think it's just a matter of fact that over the last 70 years, especially over the last 40 years or so, since China launched reform and opening up, China has grown into the second-largest economy in the world from a very low base.
+I think it's just a matter of fact that over the last 70 years, especially over the last 40 years or so since China launched reform and opening up, China has grown into the second-largest economy in the world from a very low base.
 We have lifted something between 700 million to 800 million people out of poverty, and we are contributing especially for the recent years — we are contributing about 30% to the global economic growth.
-So, the success in China is very good proof that what we have, what the Communist Party is doing [in] China, works well for China.
+So, the success in China is very good proof that what we have, what the Communist Party is doing [in] China works well for China.

 The economic success is undeniable.
 Another part of the system, of course, is that it's a one-party state with great limitations on freedoms as Americans would understand those freedoms.
 Is that part necessary?

-I don't know.
-People who are worried about this have really visited China, talked to Chinese citizens or even spent some time in the Chinese society.
-If you talk to ordinary Chinese today, whether in the cities or in the countryside, whether they are business people or just ordinary farmers or workers, people are more happy than ever before.
+I don't know [whether] people who are worried about these things have really visited China, talked to Chinese citizens or even spent some time in the Chinese society.
+If you talk to ordinary Chinese today, whether in the cities or in the countrysides, whether they are business people or just ordinary farmers or workers, people are more happy than ever before.
 They feel greater freedom than ever before.
 One example is, I think, over 100 million Chinese are traveling abroad every year.
 It's much larger than the population of most countries in the world.

 I want to acknowledge this.
 You're exactly right that people have greater economic freedom, greater prosperity, and to the extent that money gives you power and freedom, they have that.
-And yet at the same time, the Chinese state is needed to crack down in certain ways on minorities such as the workers in the far west.
+And yet at the same time, the Chinese state has needed to crack down in certain ways on minorities such as the Uighurs in the far west.
 There is a great deal of security in China, a great deal of high-tech security in China, which suggests a population that is potentially restive that the government is worried about.

 There's actually quite low crime so far as I know in China.
 And yet there are hundreds of thousands, perhaps more, Uighurs who've been sent to detention camps for reeducation, for example.

 You see, China has 56 ethnic groups — all of them are equal.
-Whatever secret measure that we are taking is not against any particular ethnic group, whether they are Uighur or whatever.
+Whatever security measure that we are taking is not against any particular ethnic group, whether they are Uighur or Han or whatever.
 Whatever we are doing in Xinjiang is to protect people from the threat of terrorism.
 I don't know whether you are aware of the fact.
 Up until a few years ago, up until maybe the year 2016, terrorism was rising in that part of China.
 It was very scary, you see.
 Thousands of incidents of terrorist attacks occurred, as thousands of innocent people [were] killed or hurt.
 So there is a rising demand by the people there for the government to take measures to protect them.
 We have to respond.
-And some of the terrorist groups, they have even when gone to countries like Syria and fight for ISIS.
+And some of the terrorist groups, they have even ... gone to countries like Syria and fight for ISIS.
 Now, some of them are trying to come back.
 I think that this is a problem not only for China but also for the U.S., for some of the European countries.
 This is very dangerous.
 So we have to make sure our people are safe.
-People could enjoy their life there.
-That is what we are doing in Xinjiang, also in China.
+People could enjoy their life.
+That is what we are doing in Xinjiang, or elsewhere in China.
 It's not against any particular ethnic group — it's against terrorism.

 I'd like to ask about the difference in systems between the United States or another Western country and China.
 We could have a long discussion about failures and mistakes within American democracy.
 Americans argue about them and proclaim those failures all the time.
 And yet it is said that the United States has a mechanism for addressing and correcting mistakes.
 There is an election.
 There's an opposition.
 The person in power who fails can be thrown out.